darkstego/wakib-emacs/README.md

 template file contains extra configuration that while useful, did not make sense as default behaviour for the starter kit.

+If you would like to use some of your own keybindings instead of the ones provided by wakib, you have two ways to do so:

+1. If you are overwriting a key to do something totally different from the original, then just overwrite the key in `wakib-keys-overriding-map` so for example: `(define-key wakib-keys-overriding-map (kbd "C-q") 'quoted-insert)`

+2. If you are remapping a certain function and have all keys that do that function do something else instead then just apply remaps to the global-map or any active mode, for example: `(define-key (current-global-map) [remap undo] 'my-undo)`

 ## Contribution